 - Increases availability of the EITC to returns without dependents by increasing the earned income amount from $543 (2020) to $1,500 (2021) and increasing the phase-out percentage and the phase-out amount.

-- Taxpayer's are able to use 2019 earned income amount in the calculation of the credit on the 2021 tax return if it is greater than the taxpayer's 2021 earned income amount.
-This election is made in the Basic Information section of the account.
+- Taxpayer's may use 2019 earned income amount for calculation of the credit on the 2021 tax return if it is greater than the taxpayer's 2021 earned income amount.
+You can make this election in the Basic Information section of your account.